-minus-square☆ Yσɠƚԋσʂ ☆@lemmy.mllinkfedilinkarrow-up0·edit-210 days agosome good news on that front https://github.com/OpenXiangShan/XiangShan
+minus-square☆ Yσɠƚԋσʂ ☆@lemmy.mllinkfedilinkarrow-up0·edit-21 year agosome good news on that front https://github.com/OpenXiangShan/XiangShan

 RISC-V